Paraguay: Religion

 Christianity, particularly Catholicism, is the dominant religion in Paraguay.
 According to the 2002 census, 89.9% of the population was Catholic, 6.2% was Evangelical Protestant, 1.1% identified with other Christian sects, and 0.6% practiced indigenous religions.
 A U.S. State Department report on Religious Freedom names Catholicism, evangelical Protestantism, mainline Protestantism, Judaism (Orthodox, Conservative, and Reform), The Church of Jesus Christ of Latter-day Saints, and the Baháʼí Faith as prominent religious groups.
 It also mentions a large Muslim community in Alto Paraná (as a result of Middle-Eastern immigration, especially from Lebanon) and a prominent Mennonite community in Boquerón.

 Education

-Literacy was about 93.6% and 87.7% of Paraguayans finish the fifth grade according to UNESCO's last Educational Development Index 2008.
+Literacy was about 94.8% for men and 93.18% for women as of 2026.
+87.7% of Paraguayans finished the fifth grade according to UNESCO's Educational Development Index 2008.
 Literacy does not differ much by gender.
 A more recent study reveals that attendance at primary school by children between 6 and 12 years old is about 98%.
 Primary education is free, mandatory and takes nine years.
 Secondary education takes three years.

+As of 2026, Paraguay has 59 accredited universities by the CONES (National Council for Higher Education).
 Main universities, all in the capital city, in Paraguay include: